KirklandGee/KirklandGee/README.md

 - My name is @KirklandGee, and I'm a digital marketer leveraging software to make my job easier.
-- I'm not a professional developer, but here are some of the projects I'm working on.
+- I write a lot of Python and SQL to automate SEO tasks and understand complex databases

 <!---
 KirklandGee/KirklandGee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.